mdelarocha/windows-calculator-java/README.md

 # windows-calculator-java

+*Program is a a replica of the Windows 7 Programming Calculator.

 1) Calculator will operate with the number buttons on the keypad and will do operations based on input.

 2) The final result of an operation will display once the ‘=’ is pressed; all operations to be done in "Dec" mode.